 Store It Away If You Can

 A great way to prevent your sim racing chair from getting dirty is to store it away when you are not using it.
-If you can’t do this, it might be worth your while to pick up a seat cover to put over it when you are not using it, to prevent accidents from happening when you are not racing.
+If you can’t do this, it might be worth picking up a seat cover to put over it when you are not using it, to prevent accidents from happening when you are not racing.

 Keeping it clean is one thing, but you should also check the screws and fittings on a regular basis to make sure it is always in working order.
 Doing this will prevent any unnecessary damage due to any loose nuts or screws.
-It is a simple check that only takes a few seconds, but it will help to preserve your sim racing chair for years to come.
+It’s a simple check that only takes a few seconds, but it will help to preserve your sim racing chair for years to come!

-Following the steps above and carrying out regular quality checks of your own on your sim racing chair will make sure that you can get the most out of it.
+Following the steps above and carrying out regular quality checks on your sim racing chair will make sure that you can get the most out of it.
 Sim racing chairs can be expensive, so you should learn how to properly take care of yours to keep the long-term costs down.